 Assisted Living vs. Nursing Home

 Skilled nursing facilities, sometimes referred to as SNFs or nursing homes, are more clinical environments.
 Most similar to a hospital, these communities offer care for complex conditions, chronic pain, or intense rehabilitation or recovery.
+Read more about What to know about Skilled Nursing vs Assisted Living here.

 Assisted living communities feel more like home than a hospital.
 These communities feature caregiver support and personalized assistance with activities of daily living but do not provide complex skilled nursing tasks.
+Read more about Deciding Between Nursing Home Care vs Assisted Living.

 When Is It Time for Assisted Living?